-We receive a lot of calls from people who are wanting to turn their pet over to rescue because he/she is injured or sick and
+We receive a lot of calls from people who want to turn their pet over to rescue because he/she is injured or sick

-needs medical assistance and they can't afford the vet bill.
-Chihuahua & Small Dog Rescue is not in the position to take
+and needs medical assistance and they can't afford the vet bill.
+Chihuahua & Small Dog Rescue is not in the

 Low cost full service veterinarian:

 Downtown Animal Care Center (303) 595-3561